 Math (Test No. 5733): Passing score is 150.

 It is strongly recommended that education students take the Core test as soon as possible in their academic preparation.
-Passing scores must be on file in the Education and Behavioral Student Services office before a student can be recommended for passage through Level Two (which is required to take upper level EDU and SPD classes).
+Scores must be on file in the Education and Behavioral Student Services office before a student can be recommended for passage through Level Two (which is required to take upper level EDU and SPD classes).

 The Core test is offered at many different locations.
 For a complete listing of locations, as well as dates and times to take the test, visit the Educational Testing Service (ETS) website.

 Core Test Prep at the Holland Academic Success Center: The Holland Academic Success Center has a variety of materials available to augment a student’s test preparation.
 Students registered to take the CORE Academic Skills for Educators Test at Wayne State are invited to visit an education tutor and use the general test-taking strategies and techniques for each of the three sections covered on the CORE Academic Skills for Educators Test - Reading, Mathematics, and Writing.

 Field Experiences and Clinical Practice